Last update: 2020/12/15

-I’m a 52 year old Irishman living in Sweden, I’ve three wonderful sons, Christopher, Sebastian and Benjamin.
-They are aged 20, 15 and 14 years old and they amaze me everyday with their never quenching thirst for computer knowledge.
+I’m a 54 year old Irishman living in Sweden, I’ve three wonderful sons, Christopher, Sebastian and Benjamin.
+They amaze me everyday with their never quenching thirst for computer knowledge.

 I have no doubt that they’ll be playing their part in the next generation of computer geeks and I’m very proud of my beautiful kids, they are my inner strength and they are the future !

 In case you were wondering about the C. in Niall C. Brady I’ll explain.
 No, it’s not for ConfigMgr (although you’d be forgiven for thinking it was !) it stands for Christopher, one of my middle names (the other is Andrew).
 I got that name from my mother as her fathers name was Christopher and he passed away shortly before I was born.
 I started using a C. in my online presence when I realized that there were many Niall Brady’s to be found on the internet working in everything from Car sales to Doctors to Film Makers.
 I needed to stand out so I started to use my middle-C initial.
 Now you know 🙂

 I have 3 sisters (living in Australia) and one brother (living in Limerick in Ireland).
 My mum also lives in Ireland, in the north west in a beautiful place called Sligo.
 I try to get back to Ireland at least once per year but it’s usually a flying visit and I tend to spend the entire time down in Sligo.